tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/010_install-dev-env/README.md

 One of the build scripts that are used in the following tutorials might prompt that `protoc` couldn't be found.
 You can [follow the instructions to install it](https://grpc.io/docs/protoc-installation/#install-using-a-package-manager):

 - **On a Mac**: `brew install protobuf`
-- **On Ubuntu**: `apt install -y protobuf-compiler
+- **On Ubuntu**: `apt install -y protobuf-compiler`

 ## Install local development environment: Dev-Runner

 The purpose of the `dev-runner` repo is to allow any user to recreate the TEA runtime on their local machine.
 The TEA Project is a decentralized system that needs multiple nodes for both its hosting infrastructure and [state machine](../../z_glossary/state_machine.md) where a [remote attestation](../../z_glossary/remote_attestation.md) process ensures that all nodes are trustable.
 In the simplified local runtime, there's only one [hosting node](../../z_glossary/hosting_cml.md) ("B-node") and one state machine node ("A-node").
-And there's no remote attestation since this is a simulated environment with single nodes on each level.
+And there's no remote attestation since this is a simulated environment with a single node on each level.

 To install `dev-runner` to your local environment, use the following command:

 `git clone https://github.com/tearust/dev-runner.git`

-After you've dowloaded the `dev-runner` to your local computer, note that other repos will possibly interact with your local **dev-runner** environment to the sibling folder.
+After you've dowloaded the `dev-runner` to your local computer, note that other repos will possibly interact with your local **dev-runner** environment as a sibling folder.
 For example, `tutorial-v1` will write a wasm file to `dev-runner` during the build process for that tutorial.

 ## Troubleshooting the Dev Environment